'Star Wars: The Force Awakens' among AFI's best films of 2015

 Awards voters often shun action-packed and special effects-laden big studio fare in favor of more dramatic and grounded stories.
 But this year, "Star Wars" was named on AFI's list alongside blockbuster action film "Mad Max: Fury Road" and space adventure "The Martian."

-Other films on the list included psychological thriller "Room," Roman Catholic Church newspaper probe "Spotlight," Cold War drama "Bridge of Spies" and Pixar's animated extravaganza "Inside Out" and rap biopic "Straight Outta Compton."
+Other films on the list included psychological thriller "Room," Roman Catholic Church newspaper probe "Spotlight," Cold War drama "Bridge of Spies" and Pixar's animated extravaganza "Inside Out."

 The AFI also selects the year's top 10 best television programs.